MSwoboda/yvent/README.md

 3) Air flow through the device is greater than leaks in patient circuit

 Y-Vent can fail in the following way:
-- Violation of point 1) will change the pressure thersholds and pneumatic behavior of the circuit.
+- Violation of point 1) will change the pressure thresholds and pneumatic behavior of the circuit.
 - Violation of points 2) and 3) will result in no actuation
 - Violation of point 1) may result in high frequency oscillation